Dehydrated Pineapple Recipe: How to Make Dried Pineapple at Home

 For the best results when dehydrating, it is important to start with ripe, sweet fresh fruit.
 The tropical flavor is an instant pick-me-up and this fruit tends to be sweet without inciting a sugar high.
 Be sure not to use pineapples that are too ripe or else they’ll be super acidic.
 Also, try to load up on pineapple when it’s on sale since dehydrated fruit can last for months.

 Read on to learn how to dehydrate pineapple.
+For more ideas, see our guide on what fruit can I dehydrate.

 How to Make Dehydrated Pineapple Recipe | Easy and Delicious